 From time to time I will be adding posts here.
 Some will be short essays, some will be pictures or photographs, some will be poems.
 All will touch on the topic of psychotherapy to some extent or other.
-Current software permits no responses from readers on this page, although I would be interested in responses.
+This tiny one-act play touches on how difficult communication can become sometimes.
+My current software permits no responses from readers on this page, although I would be interested in responses.
 If you wish, you can email me your reactions: info@DrJimCarpenter.com.

 Him: I don’t think you want to know if I want you to come.
 You want to, don’t you?
 That’s why you’re asking.
 That’s how you always ask things like that.

 Her: You’re not being fair.
 Once again, you’re not being fair.
 I’m trying to straighten this out once and for all.